^

 Methods of administration:

-1. Oral (capsules or tablets): This is the most common method of taking vitamin A. Capsules and tablets should be taken with food to promote absorption because vitamin A is fat soluble.
+1. Orally (capsules or tablets): This is the most common method of taking vitamin A. Capsules and tablets should be taken with meals to improve absorption because vitamin A is fat soluble.

-2. Topical use (in creams and ointments): Retinol acetate is also widely used in skin-improving cosmetics such as anti-aging and acne creams.
+2. Topical use (in creams and ointments): Retinyl acetate is also widely used in cosmetics to improve skin conditions, such as anti-aging creams and acne creams.

 Precautions and safety measures:

-• Excessive intake of vitamin A can lead to toxicity, especially in the retinol form.
-Symptoms of overdose include headache, dizziness, fatigue, dry skin and other more serious effects.
+• Excessive consumption of vitamin A can lead to toxicity, especially in the form of retinol.
+Symptoms of overdose include headache, dizziness, fatigue, dry skin, and other more serious effects.

-• Vitamin A should be used cautiously during pregnancy due to the potential risk of birth defects at high doses.
+• Vitamin A should be used with caution during pregnancy due to the potential risk of birth defects at high doses.

 Use Vitamin A during pregnancy